studyathome-internationally/rehabilitationstechnik/docs/en/chapter8.md

 They are also prone to vision problems because of problems in their corneas and lenses.
 The joints in the neck may be unstable, which can lead to weakness or paralysis.
 Many people with Down syndrome develop thyroid disease (such as hypothyroidism) and diabetes.
-They are also at a higher risk of developing infections and leukaemia.
+They are also at a higher risk of developing infections and leukemia.

-Assistive Technology devices applicate to help kids/people with Down syndrome include computers with touch screen and a communication boards with symbols or letters (see chapter 8 Augmentative and Alternative Communication (AAC)), adapted objects and tools for easier handling (for example a spoon with a special handle), leg braces or walkers which help the person to walk.
+Assistive Technology devices applicate to help kids/people with Down syndrome include computers with touch screens and a communication boards with symbols or letters (see chapter 8 Augmentative and Alternative Communication (AAC)), adapted objects and tools for easier handling (for example a spoon with a special handle), leg braces or walkers which help the person to walk.

 !!!include(general/attribution.en.md)!!!